-- (e1) For the purposes of clause 5.3.2(f), the technical information that a Network Service Provider must, if requested, provide to a Connection Applicant in respect of a proposed connection for a generating system includes: - (1) the highest expected single phase and three phase fault levels at the connection point with the generating system not connected; - (2) the clearing times of the existing protection systems that would clear a fault at the location at which the new connection would be connected into the existing transmission system or distribution system; - (3) the expected limits of voltage fluctuation, harmonic voltage distortion and voltage unbalance at the connection point with the generating system not connected; - (4) technical information relevant to the connection point with the generating system not synchronised including equivalent source impedance information, sufficient to estimate fault levels, voltage fluctuations, harmonic voltage distortion (for harmonics relevant to the generating system) and voltage unbalance; and - (5) information relating to the performance of the national grid that is reasonably necessary for the Connection Applicant to prepare an application to connect, including: - (i) a model of the power system, including relevant considered projects and the range of expected operating conditions, sufficient to carry out load flow and dynamic simulations; and - (ii) information on inter-regional and intra-regional power transfer capabilities and relevant plant ratings. - (f) All information provided under this clause S5.2.4 must be treated as confidential information.
+- (e1) For the purposes of clause 5.3.2(f), the technical information that a Network Service Provider must, if requested, provide to a Connection Applicant in respect of a proposed connection for a generating system includes: - (1) the highest expected single phase and three phase fault levels at the connection point with the generating system not connected; - (2) the clearing times of the existing protection systems that would clear a fault at the location at which the new connection would be connected into the existing transmission system or distribution system; - (3) the expected limits of voltage fluctuation, harmonic voltage distortion and voltage unbalance at the connection point with the generating system not connected; - (4) technical information relevant to the connection point with the generating system not synchronised including equivalent source impedance information, sufficient to estimate fault levels, voltage fluctuations, harmonic voltage distortion (for harmonics relevant to the generating system) and voltage unbalance; - (5) information relating to the performance of the national grid that is reasonably necessary for the Connection Applicant to prepare an application to connect, including: - (i) a model of the power system, including relevant considered projects and the range of expected operating conditions, sufficient to carry out load flow and dynamic simulations; and - (ii) information on inter-regional and intra-regional power transfer capabilities and relevant plant ratings; and - (6) the Network Service Provider's expected three phase fault level at the connection point for the generating system following the connection of the generating system. - (f) All information provided under this clause S5.2.4 must be treated as confidential information.